fatalistix/21212-Labs-2nd-course-CPP/README.md

-# 2nd-course-HomeWork
+# Labs form 21212 group FIT NSU
- This is a repository with homework that I get from 21212 group
+This is a repository with labs that I get from 21212 group